uptonking/note4yaoo/lib-excel-tanstack-table-dev.md

   2. Wait for slow renders to show up.
 They might not at all!
   3. Profile the slow render
   4. useMemo computations making it slow
-  - I always try to avoid memoizing component ouput, too
+  - I always try to avoid memoizing component output, too

 - do you have mental model for when memoization should happen "inside" or "outside" of a component?
   - I always found it a bit strange that react-table documented props that need to memoized rather than just doing their own data diffing.